Mrsoso2000/Ecommerce/README.md

 # Argyle Co. - Jewellery Company

-Fictional Jewellery Company of my own :sparkles:
+A fictional Jewellery company of my own named Argyle Co.:sparkles: that featured a wide range of finest jewelry from necklaces & pendants, rings, earrings, bracelets to fine watches.
+It aims to target customers and buyers that are facinated about any kind of jewelry.